Two point functions and quantum fields in the anti-de Sitter universe: Waves and two-point functions in Poincar e coordinates: general case

-We are now ready to evaluate the first line (\ref{long}) (i.e. the integral over the cycle $\gamma^{(+)}_P(x_1)$).
-Without loss of generality we may simplify the calculation by choosing $\x=0$ i.e. $ x_1=x_1(0,u).$ Proceeding as in the two-dimensional case (see Eq. (\ref{16})) we are led to examine the integral
+We are now ready to evaluate the first line of Eq.~\eqref{long} (i.e., the integral over the cycle $\gamma_P^+(x_1)$).
+Without loss of generality, we may simplify the calculation by choosing $\x = 0$, i.e.,